 In 2008 Lara completed a Bachelor of Creative Arts as a Music major at Macquarie University, following this with the completion of her Honours Thesis in 2010, with a focus on vocal performance and pedagogy.

-Lara teaches singing, piano, music theory and musical theatre at several locations around Sydney, and currently directs four choirs – three of which have been involved in the Opera Australia Community Choirs project.
+Lara teaches singing, piano, music theory and musical theatre at several locations around Sydney, and currently directs four choirs – one of which has been involved in the Opera Australia Community Choirs project three times.
 She teaches all ages – in fact, her students so far have ranged in age from 0 – 101 years old!